outdreamer/build-a-cure-1/docs/solution.md

   - types

     - meta solution

       - method for evaluating solutions or determining solution starting point (choose between methods in problem_solving_matching.md)
       - method for automating solutions
       - method to update solution definition metadata (a method that can add new solution type when found)

     - solution generator

+      - function derivation method
+      - solution selection method

     - solution framework (limits reducing solution space)

-    - problem decomposer (reduces problem dimensions)
+    - problem decomposer (reduces problem dimensions, matching dimensions of solution to dimensions of problem)

+    - problem metadata manipulation (changes problem space, postpones solving problem, matching problem with other problem to neutralize both)

     - interim solution

       - common components of solutions:

         - a granular solution strategy
         - method to determine minimum info needed to solve problem
         - method to determine definition
         - identify objects in data
         - identify important objects/rules/variables/layers/systems

-    - problem metadata manipulation (changes problem space, postpones solving problem, matching problem with other problem to neutralize both)
+    - transforms unsolved problem into solved problem (transforms unsolved problem like markets or energy storage or evolution into an optimization/organization problem)

     - solution function built on core functions: